 1) Mexico is cheap

-Expect to pay about half of what you would in the states for your monthly budget.
+Expect to pay about half of what you would in the States for your monthly budget.
 Of course, this depends on where you decide to settle.
-A nice apartment in Mexico City could cost you a little over USD$600.
-You’ll also save on utilities, transportation, and medical care, which are much less expensive.
+A lovely apartment in Mexico City could cost you a little over USD$600.
+You’ll also save on utilities, public transportation, and medical care, which are much less expensive.
 Many retirees find they can live quite comfortably on $1,500 or less a month with all expenses included.

 For more details, please check out our Mexico Cost of Living guide.

 Obtaining a permanent or temporary resident visa is possible for many retirees if you can prove you have enough monthly income.
 Plus, since the country is now using UMA to calculate financial solvency (more on that below), it is easier to qualify.
 Most retirees enter Mexico earning a pension or annuity and with no intention of working.
 Because you’ll be engaging in non-remunerative activities, you may be eligible for permanent resident visa status right away.
 Read more here for a comprehensive explanation of visa requirements.